 - Guides – Our guides have an average of 14 years experience.
 Each group has a certified guide (ACMG/IFMGA) that leads the group.

-- Avalanche Floatation Device – Interested guests may rent a Mammut Avalanche Floatation Device (AFD) at the time of booking.
+- Avalanche Floatation Device – Interested guests may rent a Black Diamond or Mammut Avalanche Floatation Device (AFD) at the time of booking.
 Rental Program Details & Instructional Videos

 CMH has developed a comprehensive snow and avalanche risk management system.
 This system includes: